Situation-Aware Interactive MPC Switching for Autonomous Driving: Evaluation of Switching Controller

 \subsection{Ramp merging}

-We select one representative scenario of ramp merging in which the dual MPC chooses a front-merging strategy, whereas other formulations opt for a back-merge.
+We select one representative ramp-merging scenario in which the dual MPC chooses a front-merge strategy, whereas other formulations opt for a back-merge.
 The entire process is illustrated in Fig.~\ref{fig:probing_top}.
-The acceleration profile reveals an active probing maneuver executed by the dual MPC at $t=0.6s$.
-Specifically, the dual MPC applies a short-time acceleration to elicit a response from the opponent vehicle.
+The acceleration profile reveals an active probing maneuver executed by the dual MPC at $t=0.6\,\mathrm{s}$.
+Specifically, the dual MPC applies a brief acceleration to elicit a response from the opponent vehicle.
 Upon observing a yielding reaction, the belief state rapidly converges, indicating a high likelihood that the driving style of the opponent is cautious.
 As a result, the ego vehicle confidently proceeds with the front-merge maneuver and maintains its desired speed, as shown in the velocity profiles.
 In contrast, the other approaches lack information-seeking behavior and default to a back-merge strategy due to parametric uncertainty.

 This scenario clearly demonstrates the active probing behavior of the implicit dual MPC and highlights its benefits.
 We now examine whether the switching controller can inherit this advantage.
 To this end, we simulate the same scenario using the switching controller, which is also able to achieve a front-merge maneuver.
 The control inputs generated over time are shown in Fig.~\ref{fig:probing_bottom}.
 Notably, the implicit dual MPC is employed for only 8.6\% of the process, specifically when active probing is required.
-Once the belief state has converged, the switching controller transitions to a reactive branching strategy to maintain the desired speed prior to the merging point.
+Once the belief state has converged, the switching controller transitions to a reactive branch MPC to maintain the desired speed before the merging point.
 As the ego vehicle approaches the merge location with a slight positional advantage for a front-merge, the controller switches to a robust MPC to ensure safety.
-This simulation demonstrates that the switching controller effectively replicates the active information-seeking behavior of the dual MPC.
+This simulation demonstrates that the switching controller effectively replicates the active information-seeking behavior by invoking the dual MPC only in critical situations. \ififac More results on other scenarios are presented in the extended version.\fi